Is Medical Marijuana Legal in Portugal?

 The small print: Portugalist may generate a commission from mentioned products or services.
 This is at no additional cost to you and it does not affect our editorial standards in any way.
 All content, including comments, should be treated as informational and not advice of any kind, including legal or financial advice.
 The author makes no representations as to the accuracy, completeness, suitability, or validity of any information on this site and will not be liable for any errors or omissions or damages arising from its display or use.
 Links to external websites do not constitute an endorsement.
 [Disclaimer Policy]

-There are guys in places like Lisbon and Porto who whisper “hashish, marijuana, cocaine” as you walk past.
+However, you will find some scams.
+In places like Lisbon and Porto, there are guys who whisper “hashish, marijuana, cocaine” as you walk past.
 If you’re looking for some very expensive bay leaves or oregano, or you’d like to clean your nose out with washing powder, they’re the guys to speak to.
-The police haven’t done anything about it because they’re technically not selling drugs, but it’s becoming such a nuisance to everybody that they’re eventually going to have to do something about it.

 Fake weed lisbon